What users commonly report

-Meta help for Australia users with cross-product recovery, business permissions, Meta Verified issues, security review, verification prompts, and linked Facebook or Instagram account blockers.
+Meta Help Australia: Account, Business & Security Help: Meta help for Australia users with cross-product recovery, business permissions, Meta Verified issues, security review, verification prompts, and linked Facebook or Instagram account blockers.
 Learn what local details matter and choose the safest next step.

-Use the educational form to organize the affected platform, timeline, prior attempts, and next steps to review.
+Use the form to organize the platform, visible message, timeline, previous attempts, and recovery details without sharing passwords or one-time codes.

 Local note